Ephraimiyanda/hng-internship-stage-2/README.md

 About
 This is an awesome website where you can view movies and their details.
 Here are some of the features:

-.View movie details
+View movie details,
-.Save your favorite movies
+Save your favorite movies,
-.Watch movie trailers
+Watch movie trailers,
-.View cast members
+View cast members,
-.Read up about movies
+Read up about movies,
-.See movie ratings
+See movie ratings.

 Learn More
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).